TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/23 - Isaiah/Isaiah 32/Isaiah 32.10.md

 ---

-For days beyond a year shall ye be troubled, ye careless women; for the vintage shall fail, the ingathering shall not come.
+For days beyond a year you will be troubled, you careless women; for the vintage shall fail.
+The harvest won't come.